What should we know about this key Scrum role for project success?

 - Scrum Masters serve their team members before considering themselves.

-What are the Scrum Master’s Responsibilities and Duties?
+What Are the Scrum Master’s Responsibilities and Duties?

-- to facilitate a Sprint Planning meeting.
+- Facilitate a Sprint Planning meeting.

-- to conduct effective Retrospectives.
+- Conduct effective Retrospectives.

-What are the Technical Characteristics Required for Agile Scrum Masters?
+What Are the Technical Characteristics Required for Agile Scrum Masters?

 - Knowledge of the Agile-family methodologies.